 2.74 Checking ― The phenomenon manifested in paint film by slight breaks in the film that do not penetrate to the underlined surface.
 Different types of checking are given below.

-Irregular pattern type ― Checking in which the breaks develop in the surface of the film in no definite pattern.
+Irregular pattern type ― Checking in which the breaks develop in the surface of the film in no definite pattern;

 Line type ― Checking in which the breaks in the surface of the film are generally arranged in parallel lines, usually either horizontally or vertically over the surface of the film.
-These breaks often follow the line of the brush marks.
+These breaks often follow the line of the brush marks; and